-- 6) Type 18.5 for the font size and press [Enter]. - 7) With the same text selected, make the text bold (thicker lines in the text) by clicking the Bold icon B on the ribbon or by pressing [Ctrl] [B]. - 8) Now we'll add an underline to the text.
-Click the Underline icon $\underline{U}$ on the ribbon or press [Ctrl] [U]. - 9) In the first paragraph under the main heading, locate the sentence that begins with Formatting options allow.
-Select the word Formatting. - 10) We will format this word using the Italics (slanted text) option.
-Click the Italics icon I on the toolbar or press [Ctrl] [I].
+- 6) Type 18.5 for the font size and press [Enter] (You can also press Ctrl [ and Ctrl ] to quickly change font size). - 7) With the same text selected, make the text bold (thicker lines in the text) by clicking the Bold icon B on the ribbon or by pressing [Ctrl] [B]. - 8) Now we'll add an underline to the text.
+Click the Underline icon U on the ribbon or press [Ctrl] [U]. - 9) In the first paragraph under the main heading, locate the sentence that begins with Formatting options allow.
+Select the word Formatting (remember you can double-click to select a whole word). - 10) We will format this word using the Italics (slanted text) option.
+Click the Italics icon I on the toolbar or press [Ctrl] [1].